StewLG/check_truenas_extended_play/README.md

 Added API Key authentication.
 Thanks to Folke Ashberg.

+*December 4, 2021 - Version 1.3*

+Added update check, by request of @madtempest.

 # Feedback Welcome
 If you have a suggestion or encounter a problem, I encourage users to get in touch.
 I've found half-baked Nagios plugins to be a chore to deal with, and I'd like this not to be one of them.